Why Is Ronda Rousey Silent Ahead Of UFC 207 Bout Versus Amanda Nunes?

 “I guess in a sense you can understand because she wants to be as mentally prepared as she can to come back strong, but so does everybody else in this room,” UFC fighter Ray Borg said to Fox Sports regarding Rousey’s absence from the press junket.
 “So it’s also kind of weird that she just got to bypass everything.
 When Conor got pulled from a whole fight card from it.”

-Borg’s suggestion that Conor McGregor was punished for the very same thing Ronda Rousey is doing or not doing is a little far fetched.
+Borg’s suggestion that Conor McGregor was punished for the very same thing Ronda Rousey is doing or not doing is a little far-fetched.
 After all, Ronda Rousey never took to social media to express her disdain for the UFC’s promotion requirements of fighters.
-And unlike McGregor, Rousey never threatened to retire out of spite…at least not publicly.
-Still, the notion that Ronda Rousey is Dana White’s golden child isn’t all that far fetched.
+And unlike McGregor, Rousey never threatened to retire out of spite — at least not publicly.
+Still, the notion that Ronda Rousey is Dana White’s golden child isn’t all that far-fetched.

-There is no other fighter in UFC history that White has been so patient with in regard to their return to octagon following a loss.
+There is no other fighter in UFC history that White has been so patient with in regard to their return to the Octagon following a loss.
 Rousey’s loss to Holly Holm was her first and Ronda was left emotionally devastated, even admitting that for a brief second she considered suicide.
-Ronda also suffered a significant injury to her jaw during the fight and then had subsequent knee surgery but Rousey was keeping herself busy with movie projects as well.
+Ronda also suffered a significant injury to her jaw during the fight and then had subsequent knee surgery, but Rousey was keeping herself busy with movie projects as well.
 All the while, White maintained there was no pressure for Ronda to return until she was ready.

 Now that Ronda Rousey is coming back, it would seem that Dana White would be forcing her into the role of pitching pay-per-view sales of UFC 207.
-Instead, Rousey has shown up for two quick stare downs of Nunes and the weigh-in with nothing much to say.
-Is Ronda’s lack of participation a blatant middle finger to the other fighters on the card or is Rousey’s quiet return not only her way of preparing for the fight but part of the UFC marketing plan?
+Instead, Rousey has shown up for two quick stare-downs of Nunes and the weigh-in with nothing much to say.
+Is Ronda’s lack of participation a blatant middle finger to the other fighters on the card, or is Rousey’s quiet return not only her way of preparing for the fight but part of the UFC marketing plan as well?

 For Rousey’s last fight, Ronda let her emotions get the better of her at the weigh-ins.
 Rousey and Holm had to be separated by White as Ronda lunged in and began to shout at her opponent.
-Many people noted that Ronda appeared especially thin at that weigh-in and bloated at the fight suggesting Rousey didn’t properly train for the weight cut versus Holm and therefore Ronda was trying to intimidate Holm mentally ahead of the fight.
+Many people noted that Ronda appeared especially thin at that weigh-in and bloated at the fight, suggesting Rousey didn’t properly train for the weight cut versus Holm and therefore Ronda was trying to intimidate Holm mentally ahead of the fight.
 Rousey then went on a social media tirade against Holm.
 Those tactics didn’t bode so well for Ronda.

 The champ @Amanda_Leoa battles former champ @RondaRousey THIS FRIDAY at #UFC207! @Reebok pic.twitter.com/hKiO2NzDtC